 - Severe weather events

 These themes will be expanded as communities work on new problems that they wish to address.

 WeatherBlur questions can be initiated by ANYONE in the community.
 Business leaders, elementary school students, teachers, community volunteers and other participants can all have great ideas and local in-depth knowledge of issues that need to be addressed.
 The important thing about WeatherBlur is that it brings all these people together to work as equals to gather data and draw conclusions that can benefit the wider community.

 How Are Schools Involved?

-As part of the NSF grant, WeatherBlur invited 10 elementary/middle schools to become involved.
-Classroom resources (Common Core, ELA and NGSS linked) and equipment are provided to these schools and weekly online (Zoom) meetings help teachers to ask questions and work in a wider community.
-Professional development sessions for teachers have been held each year.
-A modest stipend is paid to participating teachers.
+As part of the NAS grant, WeatherBlur has invited 10 elementary/middle schools to become involved.
+In addition to the Maine coastal and island schools, who have participated in years past, we have expanded our geography to include schools from Mississippi and Alabama.
+Classroom resources (Common Core, ELA and NGSS) and equipment are provided to these schools and weekly online (Zoom) meetings help teachers to ask questions and work in a wider community.
+Professional development sessions for teachers will be held each year and a modest stipend is paid to participating teachers.

 Can Any Organization Become Involved?

 We are happy to discuss collaboration with any like-minded organization who sees mutual benefit in being involved with WeatherBlur.
 Please contact Rebecca Clark Uchenna.
 We are always seeking funding partners to expand the breadth and depth of WeatherBlur.

 The WeatherBlur project will continue to enhance understanding of how non-hierarchical online learning communities in a co-created citizen science project frame can enable deep, authentic community learning.
 Students in the Gulf Coast will engage with peers in coastal Maine, national environmental health experts, and local community stakeholders to develop research questions, collect field data, share results, and discuss strategies to inform the development of action projects that are tied to their communities.